Fábio de Melo: The priesthood

-Poetry and music
+Music career

-With reference to Father Zezinho, SCJ, precursor of the singer priests since the 1960s, Father Fábio de Melo released his first CD, in 1997, entitled "De Deus um cantador".

-Then "Saudades do Céu", with the participation of several Catholic artists, bringing together the singers of his congregation, such as Father Zezinho and Father Joãozinho, included in the CD "Sing Heart", a tribute to the Sacred Heart of Jesus.
+With reference to Father Zezinho, SCJ, precursor of the singer priests since the 1960s, Father Fábio de Melo released his first CD, in 1997, entitled De Deus um cantador.
+Following this, he released Saudades do Céu, with the participation of several Catholic artists, bringing together the singers of his congregation.
+Included in this CD was the song Sing Heart, a tribute to the Sacred Heart of Jesus.

-Upon receiving diaconal ordination, he composes "Seasons of Life," which would become the opening music of his live performances, especially after the release of the DVD Eu e o Tempo.
-Already ordained priest, in 2003, brings to market his newest work, "Marcas do Eterno".
+Upon receiving diaconal ordination, he composed Seasons of Life, which would become the opening music of his live performances, especially after the release of the DVD Eu e o Tempo.
+Already an ordained priest, he brought to market his newest work in 2003, Marcas do Eterno.

-In 2004, the album "Tom de Minas", with an authorial content, honors an independent project that honors names and places of his home state: Minas Gerais, with the participation of popular singer and songwriter Paulinho Pedra Azul, from the which is a show in the capital, Belo Horizonte, under the name "Minas e Outros Tons".
+In 2004, the album Tom de Minas was released, an independent project that honors names and places of his home state Minas Gerais, with the participation of popular singer and songwriter Paulinho Pedra Azul from a show in the capital, Belo Horizonte, under the name "Minas e Outros Tons".

-The return to the themes related to his formation, are part of CD Humano Demais in 2005, that contains songs of his own and of other composers of the catholic music.
+The CD Humano Demais released in 2005 represented a return to his original themes, containing songs of his own and of other composers of catholic music.

-In 2006, celebrating his 10 years of acting in Catholic music, he decides to work in addition to some of his compositions, several well-known songs "sertanjeas", in homage to his origins and his father, who also sang and played Viola.
+In 2006, celebrating his 10 years of acting in Catholic music, several well-known songs known as "sertanjeas" were included in his 2006 release, in homage to his origins and his father, who also sang and played Viola.

-The 2007 CD, Son of Heaven, first out of the Paulines and now for the New Song, tells of personal experiences and of those who have left, such as Father Léo Tarcísio, his trainer, during the seminar and great friend and singer-songwriter Robson Jr., of Cantores de Deus and his best friend, both dead at the same time, victims of cancer.
-Released the same year, the CD "My Simple People" retakes the idea already tried in "Zé Da Silva", with songs sertanejas, presenting those that were outside the other project.
+The 2007 CD, Son of Heaven, first out of the Paulines and now for the New Song, tells of personal experiences and of those who have left, such as Father Léo Tarcísio, his trainer in seminary, and his great friend and singer-songwriter Robson Jr., of Cantores de Deus.
+Both were victims of cancer.
+Released the same year, the CD My Simple People retakes the idea already tried in "Zé Da Silva", with sertanejas, presenting those songs that were not originally recorded.

-In 2008 Fábio de Melo released his first CD for the record company Som Livre – "Vida" – a work that made him known nationally, through the various participation in programs on open TV.
-Continuing his work of evangelization through the media, in 2009 he launched the CD "Iluminar" and shortly after "Eu e o Tempo".
-In 2014, he recorded "Amar Como Jesus Amou", in a duet with singer Fernanda Takai, on her album Na Medida do Impossível.
+In 2008, Fábio de Melo released his first CD for the record company Som Livre – Vida – a work that made him known nationally, through the various participation in programs on open TV.
+Continuing his work of evangelism through the media, in 2009 he launched the CDs Iluminar and Eu e o Tempo.
+In 2014, he recorded Amar Como Jesus Amou, in a duet with singer Fernanda Takai, on her album Na Medida do Impossível.